-Taverna aims to support web services that are WS-I (Web Services Interoparability) compliant, but this is a long-term goal and currently there are a few nuances.
-However, it should be possible to create Web services that are compatible with Taverna if you apply the following guidelines.
+Taverna aims to support Web services that are WS-I (Web Services Interoparability) compliant, but this is a long-term goal and currently there are a few nuances.
+However, it should be possible to create Web services that are compatible with Taverna if you follow certain guidelines.

 A good description of the differences between these styles can be found here.